counteractive/security-controls/README.md

 `id` | globally unique (namespaced) identifier created by combining `source` with lowercase, no-spaces `id_raw` | `nist_csf_v1.1:rs.mi`
 `tier_raw` | tier (group) for the item drawn from the source (may not be globally unique or consistent), in its original format | `Category`
-`tier` | 0-based level in the hierarchy of the original framework (_i.e._, the number of ancestors for this item) | `1` `title` | short description of the item (optional), in its original format | `Mitigation` `description` | long description of the item (optional), in its original format | `Activities are performed ...`
+`tier` | 0-based level in the hierarchy of the original framework (_i.e._, the number of ancestors for this item) | `1` `seq` | strictly increasing sequence number capturing the order of controls within a tier of a framework (optional), drawn from the source | `3`
+`title` | short description of the item (optional), in its original format | `Mitigation` `description` | long description of the item (optional), in its original format | `Activities are performed ...`